hehol/t38modem/ReadMe.txt

 4.3.2 calling/called number modifiers
 -------------------------------------

-L   - reset and begin of calling number.
+L     - purge calling number and start dialing it.
-T,P - continue of called number.
-D   - continue of called number (if used before the call answer).
+T,P,D - continue to dial of called number if dialing of calling number was started.

 If calling number is empty after processing ATD command then t38modem's local party number used.

-The calling or called number is a string of 0 or more of the characters:
+The calling number is a string of 0 or more of the characters:

   "0 1 2 3 4 5 6 7 8 9 * #"

+Note: dialing of calling number is not allowed in online command state.

-The called number part after the call answer is a string of 0 or more of the
+The called number is a string of 0 or more of the characters:
-characters:

-  "0 1 2 3 4 5 6 7 8 9 * # A B C D ,"
+  "0 1 2 3 4 5 6 7 8 9 * # + A B C D"

+Note: '+' will be ignored in online command state or after '@' modifier.

 Examples: